smart48/le-ssl-laravel-package/README.md

 Once that is done you install it with composer.

+Other option is local installing:

+* Copy the zip file over to the vendors folder
+* unzip it and rename it as need be
-Other option is copying over package requirements into composer.json (autoload class and required package) and adding the needed files to the vendor directory.
+* Copy over package requirements into app composer.json (autoload class and required package)

 **Step 1**.
 Install package

+Stonemax package will be installed automatically when you run:
 ```
 composer install
 ```